Rima-Patra/Apnacollege-demo/README.md

 # Apnacollege-demo
-This is my  1st git repository
+This is my  2nd git repository
+Author - Rima Patra